lensesio/lenses-docker/README.md

 Create your configuration files according to the [documentation](http://lenses.stream/install_setup/configuration/lenses-config.html) and mount them under `/mnt/secrets` —i.e `/mnt/secrets/lenses.conf` and `/mnt/secrets/security.conf`.
 You can set either one or both together.
-Please for `lenses.conf` omit the settings `lenses.secrets.file` and `lenses.license.file`.
+Please for `lenses.conf` omit the settings `lenses.secret.file` and `lenses.license.file`.
 If by any chance you set them, you have to make sure lenses can find the files described in these settings.

 ### The license file